Exoplanet: Confirmed discoveries

-Initially, most known exoplanets were massive planets that orbited very close to their parent stars.
+Initially, the most known exoplanets were massive planets that orbited very close to their parent stars.
 Astronomers were surprised by these "hot Jupiters", because theories of planetary formation had indicated that giant planets should only form at large distances from stars.
 But eventually more planets of other sorts were found, and it is now clear that hot Jupiters make up the minority of exoplanets.
 In 1999, Upsilon Andromedae became the first main-sequence star known to have multiple planets.
-Kepler-16 contains the first discovered planet that orbits around a binary main-sequence star system.
+Kepler-16 contains the first discovered planet that orbits a binary main-sequence star system.

 On 26 February 2014, NASA announced the discovery of 715 newly verified exoplanets around 305 stars by the Kepler Space Telescope.
 These exoplanets were checked using a statistical technique called "verification by multiplicity".
-Before these results, most confirmed planets were gas giants comparable in size to Jupiter or larger because they are more easily detected, but the Kepler planets are mostly between the size of Neptune and the size of Earth.
+Before these results, most confirmed planets were gas giants comparable in size to Jupiter or larger because they were more easily detected, but the Kepler planets are mostly between the size of Neptune and the size of Earth.

 On 23 July 2015, NASA announced Kepler-452b, a near-Earth-size planet orbiting the habitable zone of a G2-type star.

 On 6 September 2018, NASA discovered an exoplanet about 145 light years away from Earth in the constellation Virgo.
 This exoplanet, Wolf 503b, is twice the size of Earth and was discovered orbiting a type of star known as an "Orange Dwarf".
 Wolf 503b completes one orbit in as few as six days because it is very close to the star.
-Wolf 503b is the only exoplanet that large that can be found near the so-called Fulton gap.
-The Fulton gap, first noticed in 2017, is the observation that it is unusual to find planets within a certain mass range.
-Under the Fulton gap studies, this opens up a new field for astronomers, who are still studying whether planets found in the Fulton gap are gaseous or rocky.
+Wolf 503b is the only exoplanet that large that can be found near the so-called small planet radius gap.
+The gap, sometimes called the Fulton gap, is the observation that it is unusual to find exoplanets with sizes between 1.5 and 2 times the radius of the Earth.

 In January 2020, scientists announced the discovery of TOI 700 d, the first Earth-sized planet in the habitable zone detected by TESS.

 Candidate discoveries

 As of January 2020, NASA's Kepler and TESS missions had identified 4374 planetary candidates yet to be confirmed, several of them being nearly Earth-sized and located in the habitable zone, some around Sun-like stars.

 In September 2020, astronomers reported evidence, for the first time, of an extragalactic planet, M51-ULS-1b, detected by eclipsing a bright X-ray source (XRS), in the Whirlpool Galaxy (M51a).

-Also in September 2020, astronomers using microlensing techniques reported the detection, for the first time, of an Earth-mass rogue planet unbounded by any star, and free floating in the Milky Way galaxy.